sirarsalih/node-server-ar-drone/README.md

 node-server-ar-drone
 ====================

-Node express server for Parrot AR Drone.
+A node express server for the Parrot AR Drone 2.0.
+This project is based on felixge's node-ar-drone repository on GitHub.